infinum/eightshift-libs/src/Geolocation/Readme.md

 When geolocation is used in combination with WP-Rocket plugin it will not work by default because the cookie is set after the page is loaded and at that point it is too late to provide content.

-WP-Rocket plugin provides the options/hooks to fix this.
-By using this hook `rocket_advanced_cache_file` we are able to inject our custom function in the page generation process inside the `wp-content/advanced-cache.php` file.
+WP-Rocket plugin provides options/hooks to fix this.
+By using hook `rocket_advanced_cache_file` we are able to inject our custom function in the page generation process inside the `wp-content/advanced-cache.php` file.
 By modifying this file we can detect users geolocation from the IP and set the cookie manually before the page is loaded.
 This way WP-Rocket can detect that cookie and provide the necessary cache.
-Here is the process of setting it:
+Below is the process of setting it:

 ## Set dynamic cookie:

-You must provide the list of cookies that will be used as a dynamic cookie to generate cached versions.
+You must provide the list of cookies that will be used as dynamic cookies to generate cached versions.

 **Filter:**
 ```php